Our knowledge of orthopaedics. Your best health.

 What is involved with a spinal fusion surgery?

-All spinal fusions use some type of bone material, called a bone graft, to help promote the fusion.
-Generally, small pieces of bone are placed into the spaces between the vertebrae to be fused.
+All spinal fusions use some type of bone material, called a bone graft, to help the fusion happen.
+Generally, small pieces of bone are placed into the spaces on the vertebrae to be fused.
 The bone grows together — similar to when a broken bone heals.

 Metal rods are typically used to hold the spine in place until fusion happens.
 The rods are attached to the spine by screws, hooks, and/or wires.

-Exactly how much of the spine is fused depends upon your curve(s).
+Exactly how much of the spine is fused depends on your curve(s).

 What is a bone graft?